donmccurdy/glTF-Transform/packages/docs/src/lib/pages/concepts.md

 # Concepts

 The glTF format defines high-level abstractions for concepts like scenes, nodes, meshes, and all other properties of a runtime 3D model.
 The [glTF 2.0 Quick Reference Guide](https://www.khronos.org/files/gltf20-reference-guide.pdf), provides a solid introduction to those concepts.
-A simplified overview (skipping some orthogonal details of animation, cameras, and lights) is presented here, for reference in writing scripts using the glTF-Transform APIs.
+A simplified overview (skipping some orthogonal details of animation, cameras, and lights) is presented here, for reference in writing scripts using the glTF Transform APIs.

 <figure>
 <img alt="glTF concept diagram" src="/media/concepts.png">
 <figcaption>
 <em><strong>Figure:</strong> Concept diagram showing most of the glTF 2.0 format.
-Greyed-out properties (Sampler, Image, BufferView) are managed automatically (or nearly so) by the glTF-Transform API, and are not discussed in detail here.</em>
+Greyed-out properties (Sampler, Image, BufferView) are managed automatically (or nearly so) by the glTF Transform API, and are not discussed in detail here.</em>
 </figcaption>
 </figure>